-Manslaughter refers to situations where you accidently or unintentionally caused the death of another person in circumstances that are less serious than murder.
+Manslaughter refers to situations where you accidentally or unintentionally caused the death of another person in circumstances that are less serious than murder.

 In contrast, murder refers to the deliberate or reckless killing of another person.